Uniform amenability at infinity: Main theorem for actions on -trees

 \section{Main theorem for actions on $\La$-trees}

 The following is the main technical result of this paper.
 The terminologies used in the statement will be explained eventually.

-\begin{thm} Let $\Ga$ be a countable group and $X$ be a $\La$-tree on which $\Ga$ acts isometrically without inversions.
-Assume that the action $\Ga\acts X$ satisfies the following conditions. \begin{enumerate} \item Every isometric embedding of an open segment $(a,b) \coloneq \{ c\in\La : a< c < b\}$ into $X$ extends to an isometric embedding of $\La$. \item The set of amenable subgroups of $\Ga$ is countable. \item For every $x,y\in X$, $x\neq y$, the subgroup
+\begin{thm} Let $\Ga$ be a countable group, $\La$ be an ordered abelian group, and $X$ be a $\La$-tree on which $\Ga$ acts isometrically without inversions.
+Assume that the action $\Ga\acts X$ satisfies the following conditions. \begin{enumerate} \item The set of amenable subgroups of $\Ga$ is countable. \item For every $x,y\in X$, $x\neq y$, the subgroup

 is amenable. \item The action $\Ga\acts X$ has finite $\La$-rank $\rank_\La(\Ga\acts X)$. \end{enumerate} Let $K$ be a compact $\Ga$-space.
 Assume that $K$ is amenable as a compact $\Ga^x$-space for the stabilizer subgroup $\Ga^x \coloneq \{ t\in \Ga : tx=x\}$ at every $x\in X$ and that the tree compactification $\hat{X}$ of $X$ is a $\Ga$-equivariant quotient of $K$.
 Then the compact $\Ga$-space $K$ is amenable. \end{thm}